Feature #384

 Pushing this task to 0.11.0.

-Updated by Hammel about 9 years ago
+Updated by Hammel almost 10 years ago

 There might be a way to simplify the PiBox app side of this: xdotool.
 This is a user space tool for faking keyboard input.
 There is a library associated with this that can be linked from C programs.